19 August 2021 - 8.00 p.m., Werkstattbühne

-For his first opera the Berlin-based composer Alexander Moosbrugger, born in the Bregenzerwald, has chosen one of the most fascinating and enigmatic books in world literature: Hypnerotomachia Poliphili, thought to have been written by the Dominican Francesco Colonna and first printed in Venice in the year 1499.
-The work plays with several languages; the protagonist's dreams take the reader inside colossal buildings and parks that are also shown in woodcut illustrations in the book.
+For his first opera, Berlin-based composer Alexander Moosbrugger, born in the Bregenzerwald, chose one of the most fascinating and enigmatic books in world literature: Hypnerotomachia Poliphili, thought to have been written by the Dominican Francesco Colonna and first printed in Venice in the year 1499.
+The work plays with several languages; the protagonist's dreams take the reader inside colossal buildings and parks that are also portrayed in woodcut illustrations inside the book.
 This is one of the reasons why Umberto Eco described it as possibly the most beautiful book in the world.
 For artist Flaka Haliti the woodcuts are an important source of inspiration for her design of the performance space in the Werkstattbühne.
 She is collaborating with the composer on a piece of music theatre that makes the sound and the up to nine metre long pipes of the organ into a protagonist alongside the singers and a string quartet.
-As Poliphilo is drawn in among the trees in the forest, so audience members will be drawn by the organ pipes in amongst softly breathing sounds and winds, which they will be able to experience physically.
+As Poliphilo is drawn in among the trees in the forest, so audience members will be drawn into softly breathing sounds and winds by the organ pipes, which they will be able to experience physically.

 In the Werkstattbühne, in association with the internationally highly regarded organ building firm Rieger-Orgelbau, a piece of music theatre is being created that will transform us, too, into wanderers betwixt dream and reality.